pmndrs/xr/docs/API/xr.useXRStore.md

 > **useXRStore**(): `XRStore`

-hook for getting the xr store from the context
+Hook for getting the xr store from the context

 ## Returns